-- "In any financial year, the Authority will seek to limit investment management expenses to a level less than the median in the CEM benchmarking comparator group." - 3.3.7 Given the limitations to an LGPS comparator set out above this metric provides a more realistic target which is based on a much wider international peer group and reflects full cost transparency for all participants, thus there will be a like for like comparison.
-Using the CEM measure also means that the Authority will have access to data which will allow it to understand how and why its costs differ from others within the peer group. - 3.3.8 The targets set out in these financial objectives will be reviewed each year in the context of their impact on the Authority's overall financial position and their impact on the ability of the Authority to deliver its corporate objectives, while still driving improvements in efficiency.
+- "In any financial year, the Authority will seek to limit investment management expenses to a level less than the median in the CEM benchmarking comparator group." - 3.3.7 The 2023/24 CEM Investment Benchmarking report showed our costs were significantly below the benchmark, a total of 7.7bps below, after adjusting for the asset mix. - 3.3.8 Given the limitations to an LGPS comparator set out above this metric provides a more realistic target which is based on a much wider international peer group and reflects full cost transparency for all participants, thus there will be a like for like comparison.
+Using the CEM measure also means that the Authority will have access to data which will allow it to understand how and why its costs differ from others within the peer group. - 3.3.9 The targets set out in these financial objectives will be reviewed each year in the context of their impact on the Authority's overall financial position and their impact on the ability of the Authority to deliver its corporate objectives, while still driving improvements in efficiency.
 In addition to these objectives which can easily be measured in budget setting and which in effect place cash limits on the Authority's budget, a number of financial performance measures related to comparative costs will be part of the suite of Corporate Strategy measures.